 PsySSA Executive Committee

-The PsySSA Executive is made up of 8 members – a President, President-Elect, Past President, Secretary, Treasurer and five additional members.
+The PsySSA Executive is made up of 9 members: A President, President-Elect, Past President, Treasurer and five additional members.

 Dr Helen Dunbar-Krige

 Helen Dunbar-Krige is a registered educational psychologist and senior lecturer in the Department of Educational Psychology.
 She has been with the University of Johannesburg (previously RAU) since 1997.
 Her teaching responsibilities involve the professional practice development of school counselors on BEd Hons and educational psychologists on Master’s level.
 Her main research focus is on community engagement in the form of service learning and professional practice supervision within this area.
 She was the Head of Department of the Department of Educational Psychology at the University of Johannesburg from 2011 to 2016.

 Karl Swain is a Clinical Psychologist and Lecturer in the Department of Behavioural Medicine at the University of KwaZulu-Natal (UKZN), South Africa and is currently the Academic Coordinator and Intern Coordinator for the Department.
 Karl served two terms as the Chairperson for the South African Society for Clinical Psychology (SASCP), after a term as Secretary.
 Additionally, he has served for two terms as the Vice Chairperson for PsySSA’s Division of Neuropsychology and Forensic Psychology.
 Karl is currently the Chairperson of the Durban Practising Psychologists Group (DPPG) and Chairperson of the KwaZulu-Natal Branch of PsySSA.
 He was the local representative for the International Neuropsychological Society (INS) Student Liaison Committee for South Africa and Africa in 2017.
 His interests include: neuropsychology, traumatic stress, violence and resiliency.